randomnewb/rpg_test/README.md

     [ ] Setup HP/MP/Stamina System
     [ ] Disable logger when deploying the production build (unless this is automatic) [ ] Update to configureStore method of the @reduxjs/toolkit package, which replaces createStore (https://redux.js.org/introduction/why-rtk-is-redux-today)

+Interaction feature

+Players can interact with one entity at a time (one-to-many table) So the user table should have a reference to the spawn table and a spawn.id In this way, multiple players can be interacting with one entity at a time And this is an easy to way to implement playing 'together'

+Client-side:

+- Clicking an entity runs the interactWithEntity() function
+- Pass in the spawn.id of the entity
+- User Saga sends an UPDATE_ENGAGE_ENTITY to the server (this is the initial engagement step, so the server/player both know an entity is being interacted with)

+Server-side:

+- app.put
+- UPDATE the user's spawn_id from the user table
+- but also check if the user is in that zone that matches where the spawn is (will there be an issue if the spawn no longer exists either? or will this be resolved later naturally because a player who goes to act upon an entity that no longer exists will receive such a message when that code is implemented?)
+- send back updated information to the client probably

+Client-side:

+- Fetch the user information and set it to the reducer
+- If a player has a spawn_id (something they're interacting with), their view and state will change